 As far as voices go, Sam Beam has one of the more distinctive vehicles within indie folk.
 It’s been hailed as “intimate,” “unadorned,” and — interestingly — “limited,” the latter description coming from an earlier observation he shared with The New York Times in 2013.
 If Beam saw his instrument as constrained, that might have something to do with the now-infamous story about his first album as Iron & Wine, 2002’s The Creek Drank the Cradle.
 He recorded it in a hushed basement setting so as not to disturb his slumbering daughters overhead, constructing a degree of restriction that set the stage for a voice stronger because of such boundaries.

-Full article available at The Bluegrass Situation.
+Read the full article at The Bluegrass Situation.